aws-samples/bedrock-claude-chatbot/README.md

 - `input_s3_path`: S3 directory prefix, without the foward and trailing slash, to render the S3 objects in the Chat UI.
 - `input_bucket`: S3 bucket name where the files to be rendered on the screen are stored.
 - `input_file_ext`: comma-seperated file extension names (without ".") for files in the S3 buckets to be rendered on the screen.
 By default `xlsx` and `csv` are included.
+- `athena-work-group-name`: Spark Amazon Athena workkgroup name created above.
+This is require if using the `Advanced Analytics Tool`

 **⚠ IMPORTANT ADVISORY FOR ADVANCED ANALYTICS FEATURE**